mcp-tavily

 (integer, optional): Maximum number of results to return (default: 5, max: 20)search_depth

-(string, optional): "basic" or "advanced" search depth (default: "basic")include_domains
+(string, optional): Either "basic" or "advanced" (default: "basic")include_domains

-(list or string, optional): List of domains to exclude
+(list or string, optional): Domains to exclude

 -